Simpang Lima Gumul Monument

-The specicific reason for building Gumul Kediri Simpang Lima Monument is unknown.
-In some sources, it was inspired by Jongko Jojoboyo, the king of the 12th century Kediri Kingdom who wanted to unite five regions in Kediri Regency.
-Aside from being an icon, SLG is currently also a center of the new economy and trade of Kediri Regency.
+Aside from being an icon, SLG is currently also a center of the new economy and trade (Central Business District or CBD) of Kediri Regency.

 Building characteristics

 The monument has a land area of 37 hectares.
 The building of the monument has floor area 804 square meters and a height of 25 meters consisting of 6 floors, and is lined with 3 stairs 3 meters high from the ground floor.
 The number and height of the monument reflect the date, month and year of the anniversary of Kediri Regency, namely March 25, 804 AD.
 On the side of the monument carved reliefs that depict the history of Kediri to the arts and culture that exist today.

 In one corner of the monument there is a statue (statue) of Ganesha, one of the gods that is widely worshiped by Hindus with the title of the God of Knowledge and Intelligence, the Protector God, the Rejection God, the God of Wisdom.